 The volume of the root ball you’ll need to successfully transplant a tree or shrub depends on the diameter of the trunk for deciduous trees, the height of the shrub for deciduous shrubs, and the spread of the branches for evergreens.
 Here are the guidelines:

-The mass of soil for trees greater than two inches in diameter weighs several hundred pounds.
+The mass of soil for trees greater than 2 inches (5 cm.) in diameter weighs several hundred pounds.
 Moving trees this size is best left to professionals.

 Prune the roots by digging a trench around the tree or shrub at the proper distance for the size.
 Cut through the roots as you find them.
 Refill the trench when you are done, adding water and pressing down firmly a couple of times to remove air pockets.